kokwoo/main/docs/Dev-Guide.md

 Tempo is made up of four main components:<br/>
 1. The **`UI`** component is the main handle between the user and the rest of Tempo's componets.<br/>
-2. The **`Request Handling`** component contains all the logic needed to parse users' commands, conduct error correction and handling, before passing the commands to the respective logic components to perform CRUD functionalities.<br/>
+2. The **`Request Handling`** component parses users' commands and conducts error correction and handling, before passing the parsed commands to the respective logic components to perform CRUD functionalities.<br/>
-3. The **`Logic`** component comprises of all object representation of the user's data, as well as the CRUD logics to handle such data.  <br/>
+3. The **`Logic`** component comprises of all object representations of the user's data, as well as the CRUD logic to handle such data.  <br/>
+38c37
 4. The **`Storage`** component acts the main handler between the logic and the backend storage(a text file).<br/>

 After understanding the top-level design, we can take a look at the design of Tempo in terms of classes